ctc-nt/NAGATO/CONTRIBUTING.md

 # Contribution Guidelines

-This guideline assumes the reader has a basic understanding of open source and why and how to contribute to open source projects.
+**This** guideline assumes the reader has a basic understanding of open source and how to contribute to open source projects.
-If you are new to these topics, we recommend that you first read the general [Open Source Guide](https://opensource.guide/).
+If you are new to these topics, we recommend reading the general [Open Source Guide](https://opensource.guide/).

 ## Submitting issues

 Bugs and enhancements are tracked in the [GitHub Issue](https://github.com/ctc-nt/NAGATO/issues) system.
-You are welcome to submit an issue even if you are not sure whether something is a bug or a feature worth implementing.
+You are welcome to submit an issue even if you are unsure whether it is a bug or a feature worth implementing.

 We encourage you to use the issue template to submit an issue.
 Also, before submitting a new issue, please check whether the same bug or enhancement has already been reported.
-If it has already been reported, please add a comment to the existing issue instead of creating a new issue.
+If it has, add a comment to the existing issue instead of creating a new one.

 ### Reporting a bug

-Please describe the bug you encountered so that others can understand and hopefully reproduce it.
-The key points for a good bug report are:
+To help others understand and reproduce the bug you encountered, please provide the following information:

 - Version information
   - Robot Framework version